coder3101/protols/README.md

 ## ✨ Features

 - ✅ **Code Completion**: Auto-complete messages, enums, and keywords in your `.proto` files.
-- ✅ **Diagnostics**: Syntax errors detected with the tree-sitter parser.
+- ✅ **Diagnostics**: Syntax errors and import error detected with the tree-sitter parser.
 - ✅ **Document Symbols**: Navigate and view all symbols, including messages and enums.
 - ✅ **Code Formatting**: Format `.proto` files using `clang-format` for a consistent style.
 - ✅ **Go to Definition**: Jump to the definition of symbols like messages or enums.